Florents-Tselai/libxicor/README.md

 The xi correlation (xicor) is based on cross correlation between ranked increments.
+For a simple explanation see [this video](https://www.youtube.com/watch?v=2OTHH8wz25c)

-For more info on XI, see the original paper
+For more info on XI, see the original paper.
 [A New Coefficient of Correlation S. Chatterjee 2020](https://gwern.net/doc/statistics/order/2020-chatterjee.pdf)

 ## Usage